arenanet/socknet/SockNet.Protocols/WebSocket/README.md

 }
 ```

-The example bwlow creates a echo WebSocket server and has a client connect, send a frame, and read the echo frame back.
+The example below creates a echo WebSocket server and has a client connect, send a frame, and read the echo frame back.

 ```csharp
 // configure and create server channel